TStupariu/vboard-thesis/Licenta.md

 Also, in order to get a stream from the Canvas element, the application uses an HTML5 API called captureVideoStream.
-This allows you to set a target framerate to capture depending on your internet connection and requirements and pass it onwards to the WebRTC connection in order to be streamed onwards.
+This allows you to set a target frame-rate to capture depending on your internet connection and requirements and pass it onwards to the WebRTC connection in order to be streamed onwards.
 Also, it combines an audio feed from the microphone, so that users can also hear explanations offered by a teacher.
+[25]